HP Service Manager: Functionality

 Service Manager is an ITSM Tool using the ITIL framework providing a web interface for corporate changes, releases and interactions (request fulfillment) supported by a Service catalog and CMDB.
 For a summary of the functionality, screenshots, data sheets, white papers and more information refer to the sources listed above.

 Propel

-Propel is a separate web frontend providing a cut down view of HP Service Manager functions.
+Propel was a separate web frontend providing a cut down view of HP Service Manager functions.
 This front end can be tailored to business requirements for service request, incident and change ticket management.
+Propel was obsoleted in 2017.